List of criminal gangs in Brazil: List

+Primeiro Grupo Catarinense (First Catarinense Group; PGC) – The biggest criminal organization in Southern Brazil, operating mainly in the states of Santa Catarina and Paraná.

+It is known for their alliance with ' and its ongoing rivalry with '.

-Guardiões do Estado (Guardians of the State; GDE) – a Brazilian criminal gang operating in the state of Ceará.
+Guardiões do Estado (Guardians of the State; GDE) – a Brazilian criminal organization operating in the state of Ceará.
 It is the 4th largest gang in Brazil and is made up mostly of teenagers and young adults.

-'Ndrangheta – an Italian crime gang dating to the 19th century, operating in Brazil since the 1970s, and allied with First Capital Command since the 2010s for supplying cocaine to the European market.